roquec/portfolio/src/content/_projects/portfolio-website/index.md

 ### Asset Caching
 By default, GitHub Pages caches everything for 10 minutes.
 This is a very shor cache for some assets like images that do not change often.
 Since there is no possibility to customize the caching configuration on GitHub Pages I decided to include [Cloudflare](https://www.cloudflare.com/) as a free cache layer on top of GitHub Pages.
 Now when a user goes to [roquec.com](https://roquec.com) they'll first go to Cloudflare's cache and only if it misses it will actually reach GitHub Pages.

 Of course, if we set a long cache on everything then changes we make to our website will not be visible to the users for months until the cache expires.
 I created a rule within Cloudflare dashboard to only cache anything in the `/assets/` folder and images from posts folders for 6 months.
 Now changes to the HTML will be fine because those files are not cached but if we change the CSS or any other asset it would be cached for 6 months, that is a problem.
-To fix this I add generate a hash from each asset and add it to the link so that any change will immediately invalidate the cache.
+To fix this I generate a hash from each asset and add it to the link so that any change will immediately invalidate the cache.

 ```
 <link href="/assets/css/styles.css?v=AB6D2B0BCFA7E6A2B635C904E7625C8CD97320933547E3039809ADE5530D491E" rel="stylesheet">
 ```

 ### Lighthouse Reporting
 As mentioned earlier I am running Lighthouse tests as part of the CI/CD pipeline.
-With every release we run the CLI Lighthouse test from GitHub Actions to generate a report.
+Each release triggers the CLI Lighthouse test via GitHub Actions, generating a report.
 The report is then stored in a GIST so it can be accessed.
 You can find the latest report [here](https://htmlpreview.github.io/?https://gist.githubusercontent.com/roquec/3f8ee5d85053832ea374a05b301f57aa/raw/report.html).

 In that same GIST I am also storing JSON files with the data needed to generate badges from [shields.io](https://shields.io/).
 With this we can have live badges with Lighthouse report results.